debajyotidasgupta/raft-consensus/README.md

 *Check_Functions\:* auxiliary helper functions to check the status of the raft cluster: CheckUniqueLeader, CheckNoLeader and CheckCommitted

+### raft/raft_test.go
+*This file has a set of test functions designed to test the various functionalities of the raft protocol.
+The tests can be designed into 3 major classes:*
+*Tests to check Leader Election*
+*Tests to check Command Commits*
+*Tests to check Membership Changes*

 <p align="right">(<a href="#top">back to top</a>)</p>